 I don’t know if Sara is coming.
 It depends on how she’s feeling.

-If it’s a question we can just ask “da cosa dipende?” (or “da che dipende?”), which means “what does it depend on?”
+We can just ask da cosa dipende? or da che dipende?, which means “what does it depend on?”

 A: Da che cosa dipende?